 Additional ID access will be issued as needed, with 24/7 access for students being very limited, requiring approval by the department chair or higher.

 Visit the Millikin University athletics website for information on athletic events.

 Individuals interesting in scheduling an indoor event should email firstname.lastname@example.org.
 Student organizations should continue to request event approval through the current online form.
 We will also be encouraging outdoor events, whenever possible.

 Visitors are welcome to campus with the expectation that they also pre-screen themselves for COVID-19 symptoms.
 Visitor guidelines can be found at millikin.edu/visitor-guidelines.

 - - All travel via MU vehicle will require department chair/director approval.

 - - All vehicles will be operated at normal listed capacities.

 - - Bus users will be required to have an occupant list and seating chart on file.
 This list is to be maintained by the sponsoring department.

-Information Technology is preparing for a return to face-to-face instruction with a full review of all classroom technology.
 Both Microsoft Teams and Zoom will continue to be available for online courses and meetings when needed.